queue-bus/node-queue-bus/readme.md

 }
 ```

-### Driver Notes
+### Rider Notes

-- Unlike the ruby driver, the node driver will cache the subscriptions for a few seconds.
-This if configurable.
-- When using a regexp matcher, we will attempt to [convert JS's RegExp to a ruby regular expression](https://github.com/taskrabbit/node-resquebus/blob/master/lib/sections/utils.js#L28-L84).
+- When using a regexp matcher, we will attempt to [convert JS's RegExp to a ruby regular expression](https://github.com/queue-bus/node-bus/blob/master/lib/sections/utils.js#L28-L84).
 This conversion is less than perfect, and there are liley to be problems with more complex matchers.
 Please let us know if you find something wrong and open a GitHub issue.

 ## Data

-When an event is passed though the entire bus, metadata is added by both the publisher and the driver.
+When an event is passed though the entire bus, metadata is added by both the publisher and the rider.
 You can overwrite any of these fields in your `attributes` hash.
 A simple event like `bus.publish('add', {a: 5, b: 10})` will yeild:

 ```javascript
 {